alexd106/pixinsightGPU/README.md

 ## Notes

-1. To install cuDNN, you must first manually download the cuDNN 8.9.4.25 TAR archive from [NVIDIA's cuDNN archive](https://developer.nvidia.com/rdp/cudnn-archive).
-After downloading, you’ll be prompted to enter the **FULL** file path (e.g., `/home/myusername/Downloads/cudnn-linux-x86_64-8.9.4.25_cuda11-archive.tar.xz`).
+1. To install cuDNN, you must manually download the cuDNN 8.9.4.25 TAR archive from [NVIDIA's cuDNN archive](https://developer.nvidia.com/rdp/cudnn-archive).
+After downloading, you’ll be prompted to enter the **FULL** file path (e.g., `/home/myusername/Downloads/cudnn-linux-x86_64-8.9.4.25_cuda11-archive.tar.xz`) during installation (Option 3 or Option 5 above).
 A free NVIDIA Developer Program account is required for the download, which is why manual download is necessary.
 Unlike cuDNN, CUDA and TensorFlow are automatically downloaded to `~/Downloads` without such requirements.

 2. After installing CUDA, cuDNN, and TensorFlow, make sure to either reboot your system or re-source your `~/.bashrc` file to ensure the environment variables are properly set: